What is Other Backward Classes (or OBCs) ?

 wealth above the exemption limit as prescribed in the Wealth Act for a period

 of three consecutive years.
-EXPLANATION:- EXPLANATION—Wherever

-the expression “permanent incapacitation” occur in this schedule, it shall
+the expression permanent incapacitation occur in this schedule, it shall

-mean incapacitation which results in putting an officer out of service. |
+mean incapacitation which results in putting an officer out of service.